-At some stage you are likely to be asked to write an outline of your thesis.
+At some stage, you are likely to be asked to write an outline of your thesis in form of a short essay.
 Here is how:

 1) First: Be brief!
 Don’t write more than two pages.